knative/docs/blog/articles/event-driven-image-bigquery-processing-pipelines.md

 ### Test the pipeline

-To test the pipeline, I upload the following picture from my favorite beach (Ipanema in Rio de Janeiro) to the bucket:
+To test the pipeline, I uploaded a picture from my favorite beach, (Ipanema in Rio de Janeiro) to the bucket:

 ![Beach with sunset](https://atamel.dev/img/2020/beach.jpg)